amoniw/DeliciousDeli/README.md

-This Java console application shows a Sandwich Deli  .
-The purpose of this is to show a overview on how to run a transaction and process them through Intelli J. The functionality that it shows is the process on how to add payments and make payments add dates.
-The problems that it aims to solve is to show a succesful running program through the Financial Tracker
+This Java console application shows a Delicious Deli .
+The purpose of this application is to show a overview on how to run a order transaction and process it through Intelli J. The functionality that it shows is that .
+It will prompt the user to create their own sandwich, and customize to their liking,by adding extra toppings and extra meat, if they would like.
 Class Diagram

 User Stories